All finite lattices are stable matching lattices

 We present next some additional properties on posets and join constraints.
 In the following, fix a lattice $\mathcal L = (X, \succeq)$ and its \emph{complement lattice} $\mathcal L^c = (X, \preceq)$.
 Also fix a partial representation $(B,\succeq_B)$ of ${\cal L}$ via the partial representation function $\psi$.
 Define an \emph{upper closed set} of $B$ to be $S\subseteq B$ such that $x\in S$ and $x'\succeq x$ implies $x'\in S$.
 The set of upper closed sets of $B$ is $\mathcal D^c(B)$.
 Note that a set is upper closed if and only if its complement is lower closed.
 Also define $\psi^c: X\to \mathcal D^c(B)$ as $\psi^c(x) = B\setminus \psi(x)$.
 We can show that a partial representation of a lattice is the complement of a partial representation for the complement lattice.

-\begin{lemma}[Complement of partial representation is partial representation of complement lattice] $(B, \preceq_B)$ is a partial representation for $\mathcal L^c$, with partial representation function $\psi^c: X\to \mathcal D^c(B)$. \end{lemma} \begin{proof}

-Recall that the complement of a lower closed set is an upper closed set.
+\begin{lemma}[Complement of partial representation is partial representation of complement lattice] $(B, \preceq_B)$ is a partial representation for $\mathcal L^c$, with partial representation function $\psi^c: X\to \mathcal D^c(B)$. \end{lemma} \begin{proof} Recall that the complement of a lower closed set is an upper closed set.
 Thus, $\psi^c(x) = B\setminus \psi(x)$ is an upper closed set of $(B, \succeq_B)$, which is also a lower closed set of $(B, \preceq_B)$, since the direction of the partial order is reversed.

 Next, we will show that $\psi^c$ is an order-embedding.
 Fix any $x, x'\in X$.
 Since $\psi$ is a partial representation function and thus an order-embedding, we know that $x\succeq x'$ if and only if $\psi(x)\supseteq \psi(x')$ if and only if $\psi^c(x)\subseteq \psi^c(x')$.
-Thus, $\psi^c$ is an order-embedding from the complement lattice $(X,\preceq)$ into $(B,\preceq_B)$.
+Thus, $\psi^c$ is an order-embedding from the complement lattice $(X,\preceq)$ into $(\mathcal{D}^c(B), \supseteq)$.